melloom/Vocalix/IMPROVEMENTS.md

      - Integrated with global error handlers
      - Example implementation in `admin-review` Edge Function
      - Documentation: See [MONITORING_AND_ALERTING.md](./MONITORING_AND_ALERTING.md)
-   - **Note**: Placeholder implementation ready for Sentry SDK integration
+   - **Note**: Sentry SDK fully integrated and ready for production use

 8. **Backup & Recovery** ✅
    - ✅ Automated database backups (via Supabase)